Conditional Formatting

 Changing the style resets previous threshold values for that rule.

-When Steps is enabled, gradients are displayed as distinct color bands instead of smooth transitions.
+As noted in the Configuring Rules flow above, when Steps is enabled, gradients are displayed as distinct color bands instead of smooth transitions.

 image-20260526-093222.png